Work or volunteer with us

 - Some key services for our Young Person's Community are led by young volunteers (aged 18 and under) living with M.E.
 Some contribute to our community forum, helping users feel less isolated and more confident about making connections.
 Others write to those children and young people severely affected by M.E., without the expectation of a reply.
 Interested?
 Find our more.

-- Action for M.E.’s free regional advocacy supports adults (age 18 and over) living with M.E. in the Midlands and South West, and is delivered through a combination of paid staff and volunteer advocates.
+- Action for M.E.’s free advocacy service supports adults (age 18 and over) living with M.E., and is delivered through a combination of paid staff and volunteer advocates.
 If you're interested in becoming a volunteer advocate, we would love to hear from you.

 Pro bono support